 The generalized wiring configurations shown are provided only to illustrate the importance of proper installation.
-The proper wiring of the MM2-TA-12B Muting Module to any particular machine is solely
+The proper wiring of the MM-TA-12B Muting Module to any particular machine is solely the responsibility of the installer and end user.

 CAUTION . . .
 Shock Hazard